P. Srinivas: Philanthropy

 At Gopinatham, Veerappan's village, Srinivas built a temple for the Goddess Mariamman, at the cost of ₹ 3 lakhs raised through contributions.
 A fixed deposit scheme was launched to pay the salaries of the temple workers as well as meet the maintenance costs of the temple.
 He provided drinking water to remote tribal villages in his jurisdiction; developed roads to inaccessible villages and obtained motor transport connections between these villages and nearby towns.
 He started a mobile dispensary for the people and even learnt basic medicine to assist in the dispensary.
-At Chickmangalur he planned and built a modern forest complex spread over 50 acres, comprising offices, official residences, a temple and private houses for foresters under a self-financing scheme.
+At Chikkamagaluru he planned and built a modern forest complex spread over 50 acres, comprising offices, official residences, a temple and private houses for foresters under a self-financing scheme.
 He took up an ambitious tribal housing programme where he built 40 houses for the homeless people of Gopinatham village.
 He used his own salary and borrowed from friends and relatives to finance many of these humanitarian activities.
 He was an outstanding forest officer committed to his job and the people he served.
 He raised the forest nurseries successfully in the deep forests by impounding available hill top water.
 He conducted afforestation drives, improved communication networks and set up high altitude watch towers.
 He understood that forest development and tribal development are intrinsically related.